fuzzland/ityfuzz/README.md

 ```solidity
 library FuzzLand {
     event AssertionFailed(string message);

     function bug() internal {
         emit AssertionFailed("Bug");
     }

     function typed_bug(string memory data) internal {
         emit AssertionFailed(data);
     }

 }

 function bug()  {
     FuzzLand.bug();
 }

 function typed_bug(string memory data)  {
     FuzzLand.typed_bug(data);
 }
 ```

-You can either paste the code above in your contract or import it from `solidity_utils/lib.sol` if you are using `bug` or `typed_bug`.
+You can either paste the code above into your contract or import it from `solidity_utils/lib.sol`, if you are using `bug` or `typed_bug`.

 ### Echidna Support